2015 World Hunger and Poverty Facts and Statistics

 The second type of malnutrition, also very important, is micronutrient (vitamin and mineral) deficiency.
 This is not the type of malnutrition that is referred to when world hunger is discussed, though it is certainly very important.
 Specific examples of micronutrient deficiency such as Vitamin A are discussed below.
 (For more examples see UNICEF Nutrition in Emergencies Lesson 2.1 p 11 and for a good overview of malnutriton topics see all of Lesson 2.)

-The United Nations Food and Agriculture Organization estimates that about 805 million people of the 7.3 billion people in the world, or one in nine, were suffering from chronic undernourishment in 2012-2014.
-Almost all the hungry people, 791 million, live in developing countries, representing 13.5 percent, or one in eight, of the population of developing counties.
+The United Nations Food and Agriculture Organization estimates that about 795 million people of the 7.3 billion people in the world, or one in nine, were suffering from chronic undernourishment in 2014-2016.
+Almost all the hungry people, 780 million, live in developing countries, representing 12.9 percent, or one in eight, of the population of developing counties.
 There are 11 million people undernourished in developed countries (FAO 2014; for individual country estimates, see Annex 1.
-For other valuable sources, especially if interested in particular countries or regions, see IFPRI 2014 and Rosen 2014, ).
+For other valuable sources, especially if interested in particular countries or regions, see IFPRI 2015and Rosen 2014).

 The vast majority of hungry people live in developing regions, which saw a 42 percent reduction in the prevalence of undernourished people between 1990–92 and 2012–14.
 Despite this progress, about one in eight people, or 13.5 percent of the overall population, remain chronically undernourished in these regions, down from 23.4 percent in 1990–92.
 As the most populous region in the world, Asia is home to two out of three of the world’s undernourished people.

-The target set by the Millenium goals was to halve the proportion of hungry people by 2015.
-For developing countries as a whole, the goal was to halve the proportion of hungry people from the base year(s) of 1990-2, or from 23.4% to ll.7%.
-As the proportion in 2014--one year before the year the goals are supposed to be achieved--is 14.5%, the goal is unlikely to be met, although there has been significant reduction.
-As can be seen from the table, East Asia, South East Asia, and Latin America and the Carribbean regions have met the goal.
+2015 marks the end of the monitoring period for the two internationally agreed targets for hunger reduction.
+The target for the Millennium Development Goals for developing countries as a whole was to halve the proportion of hungry people by 2015 from the base year(s) of 1990-2, or from 23.2% to ll.6%.
+As the proportion in 2014-16 is 12.9%, the goal has almost been met.
+As can be seen from the table, East Asia, South East Asia, and Latin America and the Caribbean regions have met the goal.

 Children are the most visible victims of undernutrition.
 Black et al (2013) estimate that undernutrition in the aggregate—including fetal growth restriction, stunting, wasting, and deficiencies of vitamin A and zinc along with suboptimum breastfeeding—is a cause of 3·1 million child deaths annually or 45% of all child deaths in 2011 (Black et al. 2013).
 Undernutrition magnifies the effect of every disease, including measles and malaria.
 The estimated proportions of deaths in which undernutrition is an underlying cause are roughly similar for diarrhea (61%), malaria (57%), pneumonia (52%), and measles (45%) (Black 2003, Bryce 2005).
 Malnutrition can also be caused by diseases, such as the diseases that cause diarrhea, by reducing the body’s ability to convert food into usable nutrients.